Iskvnder/EcsRunnerGit/README.md

 # Instructions for installing and running the project
 1. Install Unity 2021.3.19f1
 2. Download the project as a ZIP file
-3. open it in the Unity editor
+3. Open it in the Unity editor

 !
 To try the game on your mobile device
 1. Open Build Settings in the editor